stuartcarnie/godot/drivers/metal/README.md

 This document aims to describe the Metal rendering device implementation in Godot.

+## Future work / ideas

+* Use placement heaps
+* Explicit hazard tracking
+* [MetalFX][] upscaling support?

 ## Acknowledgements

 The Metal rendering owes a lot to the work of the [MoltenVK] project, which is a Vulkan implementation on top of Metal.
-In accordance with the Apache 2.0 license, the following copyright notices have been included:
+In accordance with the Apache 2.0 license, the following copyright notices have been included where applicable:

 ```
 /**************************************************************************/